JoshuaCWebDeveloper/genai-node-red/README.md

         -   Each node in the palette should have a visual representation (icon and label) that makes it easy to identify.
         -   Ensure that the node palette is responsive and accessible, with considerations for keyboard navigation and screen readers.
         -   The implementation should be modular, allowing for easy updates or additions of new node types in the future.
+    -   **Implementation Details**:
+        -   **Components to Create**:
+            1. **NodePalette**: The main container component for the node palette.
+It will host the search bar, node categories, and the list of nodes.
+            2. **SearchBar**: A component for the search functionality.
+It will allow users to filter nodes based on keywords.
+            3. **NodeCategory**: A component to display each category of nodes.
+It can be expandable to show or hide the nodes under each category.
+            4. **NodeItem**: Represents an individual node in the palette.
+It will display the node's icon and label.
+Interaction with a node item will trigger CSS style changes and tooltips for immediate feedback but does not involve a selection state.
+        -   **Interaction Feedback**:
+            -   Implement CSS styles to change the appearance of a node item on hover or when the user interacts with it, providing visual feedback.
+            -   Use tooltips to display brief information about the node, such as its purpose or usage tips, when the user hovers over a node item.
+        -   **Libraries and Frameworks**:
+            -   Utilize React for building the UI components.
+            -   Consider using a state management library (e.g., Redux or Context API) to manage the state of the node palette, especially the active filters and search query.
+            -   For UI elements (like expandable lists and search bars), consider using a component library like Material-UI or Ant Design to speed up development.
+        -   **Data Handling**:
+            -   The node palette will need to fetch the list of available nodes from the backend or a static JSON file during the initial load.
+            -   Implement a mechanism to dynamically update the node list when new nodes are added or existing nodes are updated in the backend.
+        -   **Accessibility and Responsiveness**:
+            -   Ensure that all components are accessible, including keyboard navigation and screen reader support.
+            -   Use responsive design principles to make sure the node palette is usable on various screen sizes.
+        -   **Redux Toolkit and RTK Query Integration**:
+            -   **Slices to Update**:
+                1. **nodesSlice**: Manages the state of nodes within the node palette, including the list of nodes, the selected node, any filters applied, and the search query.
+This consolidation simplifies state management by handling all node-related UI state within a single slice.
+                    - **State Structure**:
+                        - `nodes`: An array of node objects available in the palette.
+                        - `searchQuery`: The current search filter applied to the node list.
+                    - **Reducers**:
+                        - `setNodes`: Sets the list of nodes.
+                        - `setSearchQuery`: Sets the current search query to filter the node list.
+            -   **API Slice to Create**:
+                1. **nodesApi**: Handles asynchronous requests for fetching nodes from the Node-RED backend.
+This API slice will use the `Accept` header to differentiate between JSON and HTML responses from the same `/nodes` endpoint.
+                    - **Endpoints**:
+                        - `getNodes`: Fetches the list of available nodes.
+This endpoint will conditionally set the `Accept` header to `application/json` for fetching the JSON list of nodes, or to `text/html` for fetching HTML script elements, based on the requirements of the request.
+                    - **Integration Details**:
+                        - Utilize the `createApi` function from Redux Toolkit Query (RTK Query) to define this API slice.
+                        - Ensure that the API service correctly handles the `Accept` header to fetch either JSON data or HTML script elements as needed.
+                        - Since the `/nodes` API is read-only and there's no backend support for adding or updating nodes through this API, the slice will focus solely on fetching data.
+                        - The search functionality will be implemented as a frontend filter within the `nodesSlice`, leveraging the `searchQuery` state to filter the node list based on the user's input.
 -   **FB-03** (Priority: 3): Implement drag-and-drop interface for nodes.
     -   **Objective**: Enable users to drag nodes from the node palette and drop them onto the canvas to add them to their flow.
     -   **Technical Requirements**: